AOBTenn/VPN-Setup-and-Usage-Within-Microsoft-Azure/README.md

 5) Browse and sign up for a free trial account from your personal computer to "https://account.protonvpn.com/signup?plan-free&language=en"

 6) After creating an account with Proton VPN, download the connection sotfware inside of the virtual machine, not on your personal computer

+7) Copy and save your login password in notepad, then login, then click "Quick Connect" to connect to a VPN server

+8) Re-browse within the virtual machine while connected to "https://whatismyipaddress.com" and record IPv4 address and info under "My Ip information" in the same notepad for comparison as well

+Recap

+  As we compare the different Ip information aon the note pad, we see that the Ip information changed each time we went to "https://whatismyipaddress.com."
+From the personal computer the website states our generalized "physical" location bsed on the server/router connenction.
+When we browed from the virtual machine within Microsoft Azure to the website this created a a  private network tunnel in a sense that changed our supposed "physical" location